PrgrmrHarshShukla/PrgrmrHarshShukla/README.md

 I am pursuing CS undergrad degree.

-I have a keen interest in tech in general and Full Stack Development in particular.
+I have a keen interest in tech in general and Full Stack Development (entry door for me) in particular.